MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide.experimental.md

 # Microsoft Edge Developer Tools

 > [!NOTE]
 > The Microsoft Edge DevTools help web developers build and test their websites.
-If you accidentally opened the DevTools, just click the "X" button to close them.
+If you accidentally opened the DevTools, just press "F12" to close them.

 Browser tooling has come a long way since the days of Internet Explorer!
 The Microsoft Edge DevTools are built with [TypeScript](http://www.typescriptlang.org/), powered by [open source](https://github.com/Microsoft/ChakraCore), and optimized for modern front-end workflows.